biosails/pheniqs/docs/2.0/build.md

 INFO:Package:installing with make pheniqs 2.0-trunk
 ```

-When pheniqs-tools is done you may inspect your binary, statically linked builds made with pheniqs-tools will also report the versions of all built in libraries.
+When `ppkg.py` is done you may inspect your binary, statically linked builds made with `ppkg.py` will also report the versions of all built in libraries.

 ```
 % ./bin/trunk_static/install/bin/pheniqs --version